crimx/saladict.crimx.com/docs/en/native.md

 # Works Outside of Browser

-Theoretically there are two ways to make Saladict work outside of browser:
+Theoretically there are two ways for making Saladict work outside of browser:

 - Search clipboard content with global shortcut(which is the theory behind all current toolchains).
-- Native messaging via browser API(Not implemented.
+- Native messaging via [browser API](https://developer.chrome.com/extensions/nativeMessaging)(Not implemented.
 PRs are welcomed!).

-## Trigger Saladict Searching Without Opening Browser
+## Trigger Saladict Searching Without Opening Browser Window

 1. Open Saladict settings, enable "Keep in Background".
 2. Search `background` in Chrome Settings, enable: